The Crookston Community

 The Northwest Research and Outreach Center (formerly the Northwest Experiment Station) and University of Minnesota have long been a part of Crookston.
 Both are located north of the city on property that was donated years ago by railroad magnate James J. Hill (photo at right).
 A predecessor company of the GN was awarded land for construction, and Hill gave a portion to the University of Minnesota.

 For years, the campus included the Northwest School of Agriculture, a boarding school for agricultural students from throughout the region.
 Once that need ended, the school was phased out, and from it developed the Crookston Campus of the University of Minnesota.
 First a two-year institution, it has developed into a four-year school, drawing students from throughout the region, country, and world.
-One of its areas of emphasis is on technology, and UMC was one of the first to provide all students with laptop computers.
+One of its areas of emphasis is on technology, and UMC was one of the first to provide all on-campus students with laptop computers.

 Crookston Public Library moved to new quarters in 1984, adjacent to the old Carnegie library, which had served the community since 1908.
 The old library has been acquired by the Polk County Historical Society and is currently being renovated to be used as a community historical and arts center.
 The Crookston Public Library is a member of the Lake Agassiz Regional Library, headquartered in Moorhead.